Guilded-NET/Guilded-NET.github.io/references/AbstractGuildedClient.RemoveMembershipAsync(HashId,HashId).md

 ### Remarks

-This disallows user to interact or see the specified group.
+This disallows the user to interact or see the specified group.

 #### Exceptions